Great film, but not for the reasons you might think

 A worthwhile experience for the seekers out there.

-Good visuals, but that's it In a small town, the local pub is everyone's meeting point and for a young boy the plastic football game is his whole world.
+In a small town, the local pub is everyone's meeting point and for a young boy the plastic football game is his whole world.
 As with all boys, he had to deal with bullies and in a heated exchange he defeated the town's bully who swore to avenge this.

 With the passing of time, the town's bully became rich and famous but the bitterness never subsided so he plans to take over this little town and destroy the pub in which he as defeated by what he considered a nobody.
 The boy who defeated him, is not prepared to sit and take it but will fight to the end to protect his home town.